 leaveGroup() is to ask a Things Manager to leave a joined group.
-The fist parameter is collectionResourceType which is the resource type of a group to leave.
+This is a kind of overloaded functions and has two types.
+One is used when a resource (as a master of a group) make an other member resource leave the group.
+The first parameter is collectionResourceType which is a resource type of a group to leave.
 The second parameter is resourceHandle which is the resource handle to leave a group.
 The prototype of the function is shown as follows:

-OCStackResult leaveGroup(std::string collectionResourceType, OCResourceHandle resourceHandle)
+• OCStackResult leaveGroup(std::string collectionResourceType, OCResourceHandle resourceHandle)